xraypy/xraylarch/_sources/fitting/overview.txt

   and are to be adjusted to find the least-square value of the sum of squares of the residual.
 These must be **parameters** (discussed below) that are held in a single **parameter group**.
 This is a regular Larch group, and so can contain other values as well.
-That makes it one possible way to pass in data to the objective function.
-Note that, as discussed later, the fit will write most of its outputs to this group.

   2. An **objective function** to calculate the residual function.
 This will be a Larch function that takes the **parameter group** described